tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 To allow the above, we can introduce two concepts for any given pair of networks:

-- Two networks are _transaction-compatible_ for a given hardware wallet if sign a transaction for both networks from the same key material without requiring any on-wallet manipulation[^2].
+- Two networks are _transaction-compatible_ for a given external wallet if sign a transaction for both networks from the same key material without requiring any on-wallet manipulation[^2].
 - An _address_ is considered _control-compatible_ across the pair of networks